wkoziej/marmaid/docs/epics/epic-1-authentication-foundation.md

 ### 1.2 Therapist Profile & Settings Management

-- **User Story:** _As a therapist_, I want to manage my professional profile and application preferences so that the system reflects my practice and therapeutic approach.
+- **User Story:** _As a therapist_, I want to manage my professional profile and application preferences so that the system reflects my practice .
 - **Key Features:**
-  - Professional profile creation (name, credentials, practice info)
+  - Professional profile creation (name, credentials, practice info - only basic info)
-  - Application UI/UX customization options
-  - Account security settings and password management
+  - Account security settings and password management (using supabase mechanizm)

 ## Acceptance Criteria